zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/hardware_abstraction_layer.rst

 **Description**

-This API performs the platform-specific initialization.
+This API performs the platform initializations **before** the :term:`SPM` initialization.

-This API is called after architecture and platform common initialization has finished during system early startup.
+The initializations could include but not limited to:
+- Fault handlers
+- Reset configurations
+- Debug init
+- NVIC init

 **Parameter**